timwaters/mapwarper/README_API.md

 **Response**

-The output returned will be in JSON in the following format.
+Unless otherwise noted, all API responses will be in JSON.
+The response for a basic map search will be in the following format.
 ```
 {{{
 { "stat": "ok",